Design systems architect

 - 02

-Component specs that encode variants, props, token bindings, accessibility requirements, and Figma references as source.
+Specs that capture variants, props, token bindings, accessibility requirements, and implementation references.

 - 03